TheTwoBoom/BoomifyIt/README.md

 - [PolyHaven](https://polyhaven.com)

 ## Installing
-Simply download the newest stable Release from the [Releases Page](https://github.com/TheTwoBoom/BoomifyIt/releases/tag/stable) and import the TexturePack in Minecraft
+Simply download the Latest Stable Release from the [Releases Page](https://github.com/TheTwoBoom/BoomifyIt/releases/tag/stable) and import the TexturePack in Minecraft